FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. The NXSECNUM in XSEC.DAT and CHAN.DAT must match and be listed in order from 1 to N number of natural channel elements.
    The natural channel elements in the CHAN.DAT file must start at 1 and continue in sequence to NNODC from the top of the file to the end.
-   Use the FLO-2D Plugin or PROFILES programs to interpolate a cross section to each channel element.
+   Use the FLO-2D Plugin or PROFILES programs to interpolate a cross-section to each channel element.